Niccoryan0/portfolio/README.md

 Number and name of feature: Feature #2 Add Functionality

-Estimate of time needed to complete: 1 hr.
+Estimate of time needed to complete: 2 hrs.

-Start time: 4:30 p.m.
+Start time: 4 p.m. on Sunday May 10th

-Finish time:  p.m.
+Finish time: 6 p.m.

-Actual time needed to complete:  min
+Actual time needed to complete: 120 min, though will continue to make changes